donadams1969/valor-ai/README.md

 ## About

-**VALOR‑AI** is a digital forensic intelligence engine, custom‑built to expose, preserve, and elevate the truth in cases of institutional abuse, ADA violations, veteran retaliation, and systemic suppression.
+**VALOR‑AI** is a digital forensic intelligence engine, custom built to expose, preserve, and elevate the truth in cases of institutional abuse, ADA violations, veteran retaliation, and systemic suppression.

 ## Core Functions